The status of the pink stain on your underwear depends on its shade and size.

-The status of spots on toilet paper depends on many factors, which we detail in our article “Toilet Paper“.
+The status of stains on toilet paper depends on many factors, which we detail in our article “Toilet Paper“.
 Please read it and get back to us with further questions.

-The stains on the pad would not affect your status, since pads may be considered a surface on which stains do not make a woman niddah.
+The stains on the pad would not affect your status, since pads are considered a surface on which stains do not make a woman niddah.

 Since irregular cycles are very common among women in their early fifties, we suggest that you take precautions to avoid becoming niddah from stains.
 For example, stains on colored underwear do not make a woman niddah, so we suggest wearing coloreds when you are not in your clean days.
 (See our article on stains for more details.)
 Also, wait a few seconds (ideally 15 seconds) after urinating before you wipe; see our page on toilet paper for more details.